 - If you own, you should pay off your mortgage as quickly as possible.

 There are definitely people, including me, for whom one or both of these statements are true.
-However, in the current mortgage The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
-More environment, neither is true for people whose primary financial goal is to increase their net worth!
+However, in the current mortgage interest rate environment, neither is true for people whose primary financial goal is to increase their net worth!

 In this post, I’ll talk about the theory behind how rent is determined, provide a simple framework for comparing options for ownership and renting, and apply that framework under a number of different scenarios to see what happens to your net worth.